willgarcia/rotc/01-docker/01-02-compose/README.md

 ## Start

-In the start state, you are provided with the source code for the _dockercoins_ web frontend and all its backend components including `redis`.
+In the start state, you are provided with the source code for the _twkoins_ web frontend and all its backend components including `redis`.

 You will use **Docker Compose** to define and spin up an entire application stack declaratively.